Who Was Joseph Jackson?

 Joseph began enforcing long and intense rehearsals for his sons, and booked them in more and more respectable venues until they landed a spot at the renowned Apollo Theater in Harlem, New York.
 The group won an amateur night contest, and their win earned them a Motown record contract.
 The Jackson 5 enjoyed immediate success, becoming the first American group to have their first four singles go straight to No. 1 on the Billboard Hot 100 singles chart.
 With the money he earned from managing the group, Joseph moved the family out of Indiana and into a mansion in Encino, California.

 However, tensions within the group also caused deep rifts within the family.
 Joseph was a strict disciplinarian, and reports of his abusive nature began leaking into the press.
 In 1979, Joseph's son Michael fired his father as his manager, and took control over his own career.
 The rest of the Jackson brothers would follow suit in 1983.

-On June 25, 2009, his son, pop icon, Michael Jackson suddenly died.
+On June 25, 2009, his son, Michael suddenly died.
 Michael's will listed his mother as guardian of his three children.
 His father, Joseph, received nothing from his estate.

 In July 2015 Jackson was rushed to a hospital in Brazil after suffering a stroke and heart arrhythmia.
 He had been visiting the country to celebrate his 87th birthday.
 After being treated, he returned to the United States, but his health remained frail as he recovered.
 Jackson previously had a stroke in 2012 and reportedly others before that.
 In May 2016, he was admitted to a hospital in Los Angeles but later posted a message via his publicist that he was doing okay.